 You‘ve probably seen vivid examples of the fight or flight mechanism on the Nature Channel.
 Think of watching gazelles around a watering hole.
 They are calmly drinking when along comes a lion.
 Suddenly the chase is on and there’s all kinds of action.
 Once the lion catches a weak or sick or elderly gazelle, what do the other gazelles do?
 Go right back to calmly drinking at the watering hole as if nothing happened.
 This is a clear representation of what our nervous systems do!

 The adrenal glands act as shock absorbers to our system – they help us bounce back from life’s many stressors.
-When we’re under too much stress, or unrelenting stress, eventually the adrenals get tired of working overtime.
-Then we experience something called adrenal fatigue – we get really tired, can’t fight off colds as well, and are less resilient to life’s bumps.
+When we’re under too much stress, or unrelenting stress, we pay the price with our health in small – and sometimes big – ways.

 Adrenal Stress: 10 Common Signs that You Might be Suffering

-Here are the 10 most common signs that tell you that you’re experiencing either adrenal overdrive or adrenal fatigue:
+Here are the 10 most common signs that tell you that you’re stress response system is chronically activated – or overactivated!

 - You’re having trouble falling asleep even when you’re tired (“tired and wired”) and even when you do sleep, you’re not rested when you wake.